Updated: Apr 12

 Cindy David and I would argue that estate planning is the most important financial planning piece of any individual's life, no matter how big your estate is.
 Because if you have a car, a couch, jewelry, 401(k), a house, David's bow and arrow collection to shoot apples off of my head, a tiny home, a kegerator, any possession that you may have, this makes up your estate.

 Can you imagine how long and hard you have worked to build your nest egg and possessions, only to have someone make decisions for you in the court of law for your loved ones when you are gone.
+We also know that people don't budget well and when there's money avaialbe it is like sharks smelling blood in the water.

 David So why a trust versus a will?
 What’s the difference?

 Cindy In the simplest terms, both transfer an estate to your heirs, but only a trust can skip probate court.
 So, let's talk about the key differences of a will versus a trust.
 One of the most important differences is a will becomes active only after one's death.
-David Unlike a will a trust is active the day you create it, and a grantor, who is the one that creates the trust on behalf of their estate, may list the distribution of assets before their death in it.
+David Unlike a will, a trust is active the day you create it, and a grantor, who is the one that creates the trust on behalf of their estate, may list the distribution of assets before their death in it.
 Basically, the trust is actively managed and the beneficiaries may know what they have coming to them.

 Cindy A trust names a fiduciary, or trustee, which manages the trust during a grantor's life, and after death.
-This can be themselves; like David and I managing our trusts in our lifetime or our successor trustee, who carries out our trust after we pass on.
+This can be themselves; like David and I managing our trust in our lifetime or our successor trustee, who carries out our trust after we pass on.
 All wills must go through a legal process called probate where an authorized court administrator examines them; this process can be lengthy and potentially very contentious if family members contest the will.

 David The good thing is, trusts are not required to go through probate when the grantor dies and they cannot be contested.
 So here’s the cool thing: If you want to write someone out of your will, this is the way to that.
 In essence, the trust supersedes the will.

-So getting back to a simple basic revocable living trust . . .
 Cindy Revocable living trusts are used to avoid probate and to protect the privacy of the trust owner and beneficiaries of the trust as well as minimize estate taxes; however, they do have some limitations including the fact that it can be expensive depending on how sophisticated you want to make it.

 Establishing a revocable living trust avoids expensive probate proceedings, allowing for assets to be passed to your named beneficiaries much faster.
 Assets named in trust, bypass the costly courts and typically take precedence over the property designated in your will.